-This is a 15- credit module that complements the other level 6 modules.
+This module complements the other level 6 modules.
 It reflects the changing face of healthcare delivery from the individual professional's perspective, responding to current policy drivers and diverse roles within physiotherapy.
 It also supports the development of skills for leadership, use of technology and further personal development.
-The module will also explore the 'Internationalisation agenda' to help learners develop their cross-cultural understanding and awareness of global perspectives in order to be able to work effectively in a multicultural environment.
+The module will also explore the 'Internationalisation agenda' to help learners develop their cross-cultural understanding and awareness of global perspectives to be able to work effectively in a multicultural environment.